TL-System/ns.py/README.md

 * `NWaySplitter`: an n-way splitter that sends copies of the packet to *n* downstream elements.

-* `TrTCM`: a two rate three color marker that marks packets as green, yellow, or red, similar to the `TwoRateSplitter` (refer to RFC 2698 for more details).
+* `TrTCM`: a two rate three color marker that marks packets as green, yellow, or red (refer to RFC 2698 for more details).

 * `RandomBrancher`: a demultiplexing element that chooses the output port at random.